Rahul is a movie addict who can never get enough of good films. His all time favorites are Inception, 12 Angry Men, and Scarface.

 But plans change as things get out of hand after the robbery turns into murder, with little hope of returning back to normalcy.
 These skilled fighters seem to get through everything in front of them but their inevitable fate eventually catches up to them.
 The country demands blood from its soldiers but can’t pay them back for the countless sacrifices made, so they’re made to choose between country and family.
 That’s a choice no one should have to make, but they do.

-If you enjoyed this flick, you’ll certainly enjoy my compilation of some movies like Triple Frontier.
+If you enjoyed this pic, you’ll certainly enjoy my compilation of some movies like Triple Frontier.
 Check them out if you want to experience some gory and violent action sequences along with some heartbreaking content at its core.

 Movies Similar to Triple Frontier